chriseagle/lassie/README.md

 # Lassie

-A Generic supporting Fetch wrapper with built-in assertion support with valibot.
+A type-safe, generic Fetch library with built-in assertion support with valibot.

 ## TODO